-Tampa, Fla.
-April 15, 2012—Big Cat Rescue (BCR), the largest accredited big cat sanctuary in the world, is attempting to persuade Congress to pass the Big Cats and Public Safety Protection Act HR 4122, a legislative bill that will prohibit the private possession and breeding of big cats.
+Tampa, Fla. — Big Cat Rescue (BCR), the largest accredited big cat sanctuary in the world, is attempting to persuade Congress to pass the Big Cats and Public Safety Protection Act HR 4122, a legislative bill that will prohibit the private possession and breeding of big cats.

 On Feb.
 29, 2012, Rep. Buck McKeon (R-CA) and Rep. Loretta Sanchez (D-CA) introduced HR 4122.
-Big Cat Rescue’s immediate goal is to increase awareness, and we have provided fact sheets and are offering ways for the public to help pass this bill.
-An extensive explanation of the bill can be found on our website.
+Big Cat Rescue’s immediate goal is to increase awareness about this bill, and an extensive explanation of the proposed legislation can be found on the BCR website.

 This piece of legislation highlights a problem that Big Cat Rescue has been combating for years.
 The difficulty of private ownership and the resulting mistreatment and cruelty toward big cats occurs when they are in the possession of abusive and neglectful owners.